-A connected node ratio is the ratio of total intersections to intersections plus cul-de-sacs in a given study site.
-The maximum value of a connected node ratio is 1.00, indicated that there are no cul-de-sacs within the study site.
-Dill (2003, 3) reports that ratios of 0.70 are preferred by those promoting highly connected street patterns.
+A connected node ratio is the ratio of total intersections to intersections plus culs-de-sac in a given study site.
+The maximum value of a connected node ratio is 1.00 indicated that there were no culs-de-sac within the study site.
+Dill (2003, 3) reports that ratios of 0.70 are preferred by those promoting highly-connected street patterns.

 For our analysis, we calculated connected node ratios with the intersections created between Interstates and on- and off-ramps removed.
-Given the coarse nature of the measure and the fact that the main distinction is between valence 1, valence 2 (omitted), and all other valences there is not much difference between using buffered or unbuffered intersections.
-However we calculated all three types--non-buffered, 10m buffer, and 15m buffer--to be consistent with our other intersection counts.
+Given the coarse nature of the measure-and the fact that the main distinction is between valence 1, valence 2 (omitted), and all other valences-there is not much difference between using buffered and unbuffered intersections.
+We calculated all three types, however-non-buffered, 10m-buffer, and 15m-buffer-to be consistent with our other intersection counts.

-From the intersection node layer, all cul-de-sacs were selected (valence of 1) and a new cul-desac layer created.
-For each study site, the number of cul-de-sacs and the number of total intersections were summarized and the ratio of intersections to intersections plus cul-de-sacs was calculated.
+From the intersection node layer, all culs-de-sac were selected (valence of 1) and a new cul-de-sac layer created.
+For each study site, the number of culs-de-sac and the number of total intersections were summarized and the ratio of intersections to intersections plus culs-de-sac was calculated.

-- 1. Site layer (polygon)
+- 1. Study-Site Layer (polygon)

-- 2. Intersection node layer (point)
+- 2. Intersection Node Layer (point)

-- 3. Total intersection counts from protocol for calculating Intersections per Unit Area (these have been buffered)
+- 3. Total Intersection Counts from protocol for calculating Intersections per Unit Area (these have been buffered)